Despite early failure rates, B2B marketplaces mounted a major comeback and are rapidly outgrowing company-specific websites in many industries.

 Disruptive Technologies in B2B

 Rapidly changing technology and well-capitalized competitors have disrupted the B2B market, with distributors scrambling to understand how these emerging tools can help them compete better.

 How are distributors using technology to automate the customer journey?
 Get your free 2021 State of Technology in Distribution report now.

-This post summarizes some of the key findings in the second report based on our research for the National Association of Wholesaler-Distributors into how technology will transform the wholesale distribution industry.
+This post previews some of the key findings in the third report based on our research for the National Association of Wholesaler-Distributors into how technology will transform the wholesale distribution industry.

 Amazon Business is projected to make $52 billion in sales by 2023.
 For distributors to fend off this AI-powered giant, they’ll need to understand and adopt AI strategies of their own.